 What kind of business is transacted at the Conference?

-Recommendations concerning the composition and functioning of the General Service Board.

-Suggestions for displaying and selling A.A. literature in groups.

-Various recommendations concerning the content of the S.A A.A.
-Service Manual and suggested practices in the service structure.

-Guidelines for forming new Delegate Areas, changing Regional boundaries, as well as the acceptance of new Delegate Areas.

-Recommendations regarding carrying the A.A. message to the public, to members of the professional community, and to A.A.'s in prisons or treatment centres.
+A quick tour through the Advisory Actions over the years reveals a wide-ranging collection of issues:

+- affirmations of the importance of anonymity and actions delineating how anonymity may be applied in relations with the general public - approval of various methods of contributing to G.S.O. and/or the areas; recommendations for increasing area contributions for the support of the annual Conference meeting

+- approval of new Conference-approved literature and changes to literature already published, including new editions of the Big Book - solutions to group issues such as that of "family groups," special-purpose groups, and groups meeting in treatment facilities - recommendations concerning the composition and functioning of the General Service Board - Suggestions for displaying and selling A.A. literature in groups. - recommendations for the development of new literature, as well as films, videos, and other media to carry the A.A. message - Various recommendations concerning the content of the S.A A.A.
+Service Manual and suggested practices in the service structure. - Guidelines for forming new Delegate Areas, changing Regional boundaries, as well as the acceptance of new Delegate Areas. - Recommendations regarding carrying the A.A. message to the public, to members of the professional community, and to A.A.'s in prisons or treatment centres.

+A compilation of Conference Advisory Actions is available from G.S.O.